cseanburns/electronic_resource_mgmt/src/05-standardizing-erm.md

 Inspired by technological advances in automation, specifically the use of punched cards and machines, Parker began to apply this technology to library circulation processes in the 1930s.
 He thus became the first person to automate part of the library's workflow.
 By the mid-1960s, Parker's decades long pursuit of library automation led to some major advances, including the founding of [OCLC][oclc].
 Meanwhile, the punched card system he continued to develop eventually led to massive increases in circulation and better service to patrons.
 In the mid-60s he wrote the following about the installation and launch of a new punched card system to help automate circulation:

 > "To the delight of the patrons it requires only four seconds to check out materials" (as cited in Burns, 2014).

 I think about that quote often.
-When I read that in his annual report in the archives at the University of Missouri, I could feel his giddiness with these results.
+When I read that in his annual report in the archives at the University of Missouri, I could feel his giddiness.
 Until this achievement, borrowing from the library involved completing multiple forms to be sure that accurate records were kept.
 Accurate record keeping is important.
 Libraries need to protect their collections but also provide access to them, and this is not possible without accuracy.
-As stated in the [Flexner (1927)][flexner1927]:
+As stated in [Flexner (1927)][flexner1927]:

 > it is necessary that the library have control of these circulating books in
 > several ways.
 It [the library] must know where they are, it must lay down
 > rules to see that thoughtless people do not retain the books in their
 > possession unfairly, and it must provide means for securing their prompt
 > return.
 These and many other considerations combine to make it necessary for
-> the [ circulation ] department to install and maintain very efficient methods
+> the [circulation] department to install and maintain very efficient methods
 > to control the circulation of books, which are commonly known as routines (p.
 > 6).